 “Rejoice in the Lord always; again I will say, Rejoice.” vs. 4

-Thought for the Day: What’s the relationship between faith and joy?
+Thought for the Day: What’s the best way to show our joy?